Let's get started!

 This was runner up for my submission for this coming week's snow theme over at So You Think You're Crafty.
 I made two "crafts" but this was the one that didn't quite make the Lil Blue Boo cut so here it is!
 You can use this technique to make any print you like....I just chose snowflakes because of the holiday season!
 A very simple reverse freezer paper stencil technique:

-Step 1: Cut out the pieces of your clothing pattern. (note from Dharma - you can also use this technique on any of our white clothing!)
+Step 1: Cut out the pieces of your clothing pattern. (you can also use this technique on any of our white clothing!)

 Step 2: Cut your shapes from freezer paper using a scrapbook punch.